 Tips: To apply a little powder, gently swirl your brush in the powder once or twice, tap away any excess (don’t blow on it) and sweep it over your face in large circular movements.
-Keep sweeping the brush over your face until the powder is distributed evenly and there is no visible excess.
+Keep the brush moving over your face until the powder is evenly distributed and there is no visible excess.
 If you use a powder puff to apply powder, sweep away the excess powder with a clean powder brush.